c3lang/c3docs-old/docs/primer.md

 #### Instead of #include: Modules and import

 Declaring the module name is not mandatory, but if you leave it out the file name will be used as the module name.
-Other modules are implicitly imported, but explicit `import` can be used to resolve ambiguities.
+Imports are recursive.

-    module mylib::foo;
+    module otherlib::foo;

     fn void test() { ... }
     struct FooStruct { ... }

     module mylib::bar;
+    import otherlib;
     fn void myCheck()
     {
       foo::test(); // foo prefix is mandatory.
       mylib::foo::test(); // This also works;
-      FooStruct x; // But user defined types don't need the prefix. mylib::foo::FooStruct y; // But it is allowed.
+      FooStruct x; // But user defined types don't need the prefix. otherlib::foo::FooStruct y; // But it is allowed.
     }